oeg-upm/tada-gam/README.md

 A scalable version of tada entity using the MapReduce framework

+# Install (Mac and Ubuntu)
+1. Download the application via `git` or the web interface of github
+1. using the terminal, go to project directory `cd /home/ubuntu/tada-gam` (if `/home/ubuntu/` was your download location)
+1. Create virtual environment`virtualenv -p /usr/bin/python2.7 .venv` (you need to have virtualenv installed)
+1. Activate the virtual environment `source .venv/bin/activate`
+1. Install dependencies via pip `pip install -r requirements.txt `

+# Download T2Dv2 experimental data via command line
+*This follows the install step* it is only needed if you want to run the experiments
+1. Go to the experiment url using the terminal `cd experiments/t2dv2/data`
+1. Download T2Dv2 data via wget `wget http://webdatacommons.org/webtables/extended_instance_goldstandard.tar.gz`
+1. Extract the downloaded file `tar -xvzf extended_instance_goldstandard.tar.gz`
+1. Delete the archive (optional) `rm extended_instance_goldstandard.tar.gz`
+1. Overwrite the gold standard with the fixed one`cp ../classes_GS.fixed classes_GS.csv`

 # Usage
 To use this tool, we need to talk with the `captain.py`.
 It manages the